VOYAGE TO THE BOTTOM OF THE SEA

 "But you two were serious, weren’t you?"

-"I was never around long enough for it to get serious!"
-Lee unexpectedly snapped, propelling himself out of the chair, and using one crutch to hobble to the window.
+“I was never around long enough for it to get serious!”
+Lee snapped, propelling himself out of the chair and using one crutch to hobble to the window.

-Silently, Lee looked out at the movement below.
+Silently, Lee gazed out at the movement below.
 The window overlooked the front half of the Nelson Institute, including the main parking lot and the security booth.
 It also had a great view of the ocean, befitting that of the Institutes’ founder.
-Being early morning, the base was alive with movement: technical employees, men and women, coming to work, leaving as well for whatever reasons, men being dropped off by their wives; wives being dropped off by husbands, each conducting the time-honored ritual of kissing the spouse and family, then waving as they departed in the cliché station wagon or travel-worn mini-van.
+Being early morning, the base was alive with movement: technical employees, men and women, coming to work, leaving as well for whatever reasons.
+Men were being dropped off by their wives; wives were being dropped off by husbands, each conducting the time-honored ritual of kissing the spouse and family, then waving as they departed in the cliché station wagon or travel-worn mini-van.

 Harry was surprised.
 He had never heard Lee talk this bluntly about marriage before.
-"You want to get married," he stated flatly, unsure.
+“You want to get married,” Harry stated, unsure.

 Lee’s head whipped around.
 "Yes!" he snapped, before self-consciously returning his gaze outside.
 "It was never my intention not to get married.
 I date around a lot, sure, but I’m just trying to find that special someone, just like every other man in this world.
 Someone intelligent I can share my career with, who’ll understand what we’re doing.
 Someone I can trust and who I know will be waiting for me when I get back from our cruises, no matter how long or short they are."

 Harry felt his own emptiness come to the surface.
-"It’s not easy, is it?" he said, himself thinking regretfully back to those "what-almost-was-but-never-became" relationships.
+“It’s not easy, is it?” he said, himself thinking back with regret to those “what-almost-was-but-never-became” relationships.

-Wearily, Lee rested his head against the window as he watched another family depart.
-"I just didn’t think it was going to be this hard.
-When I joined the service, I thought since women reportedly flocked to men in uniform, that I wouldn’t have a problem finding someone special.
-And I thought I had ‘clicked’ a few times, but after six months the excitement of dating a sub commander wears off, and the loneliness sets it."
+Weary, Lee rested his head against the window as he watched another family depart.
+“I just didn’t think it was going to be this hard.
+When I joined the service, I had believed since women were rumored to flock to men in uniform, that I wouldn’t have a problem finding someone special.
+And I thought I had clicked a few times, but after six months the excitement of dating a sub commander wears off and the loneliness sets it.”
 His shoulders slumped.
-"That’s when they decide they’d rather find someone who’s going to be around a lot more than I am."
-Turning, he gloomily made his way back to the armchair, dropping heavily into it.
+“That’s when they decide they’d rather find someone who’s going to be around a lot more than I am.”
+Turning, his expression glum, Lee made his way back to the armchair, dropping heavily into it.

-Nelson understood Lee’s disappointment more than he would ever know.
-"You’re in a unique position, on a unique submarine, with unique responsibilities.
-You need a unique woman to go along with it," he offered lamely.
+Harry understood Lee’s disappointment more than the man would ever know.
+“You’re in a unique position, Lee, on a unique submarine with unique responsibilities.
+You need a unique woman to go along with that,” he told him with the reassurance only a friend and mentor can give.

-"I know," Lee sighed, resting his head against the cushion, his well-hidden emptiness now clearly evident on his face.
-"But I’m tired of looking.
-I want someone to come home to."
+“I know,” Lee sighed, resting his head against the back cushion, his well-hidden emptiness evident on his face.
+“But I’m tired of looking.
+I want someone to come home to.”

-Feeling at a loss, Harry wished he could say something more encouraging, but in this case it was all a matter of fate, than of belief and well-wishing.
-How many times had he himself asked for the exact same thing, only to be continuously denied?
-He had adjusted to the loneliness by keeping himself occupied with his work, but what was there for Lee after his retirement?
-The service was his work.
+Feeling at a loss, Harry wished he could say something more encouraging, but in this case, it was all a matter of fate than of belief and well-wishing.
+How many times had he himself asked for the exact same thing, only to be forever denied?
+He himself had adjusted to the loneliness by keeping himself occupied with his work, but what was there for Lee after his retirement?
+The service was Lee’s work.

-"In due time, Lee, in due time," he said firmly, determined to will his optimism onto his friend.
+“In due time, Lee, in due time,” Harry said firmly, determined to will his optimism onto his friend.

 "Yes, but will it be in this lifetime?" asked Lee, raising a skeptical eyebrow.

-"Yes, it will," Nelson answered, without a hint of doubt in his voice.
-"You’ll find her when you least expect it," and grinned, thinking of an oddball scenario.
-"And probably in the most unexpected place, at the worst time possible.
-You’ll see her, and she’ll hit you as being the one, then that will be it."
+“Yes, it will,” Harry answered, without a hint of doubt in his voice.
+“You’ll find her when you least expect it.”
+A crooked grin came to his face.
+“And probably in the most unexpected place, at the worst time possible.
+You’ll see her, and she’ll hit you as being the one, then that will be it.”

 Lifting his head, Lee looked at him, his expression a bit more hopeful.
 "I’ll try to remember that next time I run into a woman with purple hair."